-WAC 480-120-125 Deposit or security—Telecommunications companies.
-A telecommunications company may be required to pay a reasonable deposit to another telecommunications company if it is unable to demonstrate satisfactory credit.

-[Statutory Authority: RCW 80.01.040 and 80.04.160.
-WSR 02-21-067 (Docket No. UT-990146, General Order No. R-503), § 480-120-125, filed 10/16/02, effective 11/16/02.]

-WAC 480-120-127 Protecting customer prepayments.
-As a precondition to registration, the commission may require a telecommunications company to file a performance bond sufficient to cover any prepayments it may collect from its customers, or order that such prepayments be held in escrow or trust, as stated in RCW 80.36.350.

-[Statutory Authority: RCW 80.01.040 and 80.04.160.
-WSR 02-11-080 (General Order No. R-499, Docket No. UT-991922), § 480-120-127, filed 5/14/02, effective 6/17/02.]

 WAC 480-120-128 Deposit administration.
 (1) Transfer of deposit.
 A company must transfer a customer's deposit, less any outstanding balance, from the account at one service address to another service address, when a customer moves to a new address, is required to pay a deposit, and continues to receive service from that company.

 (2) Interest on deposits.
 Companies that collect customer deposits must pay interest on those deposits calculated: